purefunctor/purescript-dissect/README.md

 ```

 This is, in essence, one way to do a `map` operation, but with the added
-benefit of being able to perform it in a stack-safe manner, as we\'ve
+benefit of being able to perform it in a stack-safe manner, as we've
-essentially factored out recursion, and we\'re really only concerned
+essentially factored out recursion, and we're really only concerned with
-with plucking out and planting new values into structures.
+plucking out and planting new values into structures.
+Unfortunately, its
-Unfortunately, its cost is that we must describe this process ourselves
+cost is that we must describe this process ourselves by defining data
-by defining data types that correspond to the intermediate states of
+types that correspond to the intermediate states of where the hole
-where the hole currently is.
+currently is.

 In reality, the `right` function has the following type: